CUEDOS/helix_docs/docs/source/simple_examples.rst

-We have two commands in offboard mode during experiments to use in Helixio framework.
+We can send target velocity or target position in offboard mode during experiments to conrol drones in Helixio framework from their onboard computer.
+The two simple examplse for them are as follows:

 1. Offboard Velocity Command
 =====================
-Target velocity can be sent to each flight controller on each drone by the offboard velocity command of MAVSDK in North-East-Down coordination system.To send this command, you can assign target_velocity in path_following method as the velocity you want.
+Target velocity can be sent to each flight controller on each drone by the offboard velocity command of MAVSDK in North-East-Down coordination system.To send this command, you can assign target_velocity in path_following method as the velocity you want and the flight_mode variable as "velocity".
 Then, the framework gets this target velocity and prepares it for the MAVSDK offboard velocity command.
 Here is a simple example experiment code to send velocity commands to each drone.
 ::

     import json